velvia/links/rust.md

     - Also see [bumpalo](https://github.com/fitzgen/bumpalo) - bump allocator which includes custom versions of standard collections
 * Watch out for dynamic dispatch (when you need to use `Box<dyn MyTrait>` etc).
 One solution is to use [enum_dispatch](https://docs.rs/enum_dispatch/0.2.1/enum_dispatch/index.html).
   - Related: [auto_enum](https://docs.rs/auto_enums/0.7.1/auto_enums/index.html) - a way to return enums when you might need to return `impl A` for some trait A when you might be returning diff implementations
+  - Can also use [ambassador](https://crates.io/crates/ambassador) - to delegate trait implementations

 If small binary size is what you're after, check out [Min-sized-Rust](https://github.com/johnthagen/min-sized-rust).